delphix/masking-initializer/README.md

 # Password Limitations

-One limitation of the API is that it does not return database or SFTP server passwords.
+One limitation of the API is that it does not return database, user, or SFTP server passwords.
 This is done for security purposes.
-This means the backup file does not contain the database or SFTP server passwords.
+This means the backup file does not contain the database, user, or SFTP server passwords.
 In order to completely restore from a backup file, you must do the following.

 Manually open up the backup file and fill in all password fields.
-They are tagged with `DATABASE_PASSWORD` and `SFTP_PASSWORD` so that they can be easily identified.
+They are tagged with `DATABASE_PASSWORD`, `USER_PASSWORD` and `SFTP_PASSWORD` so that they can be easily identified.

 # File Masking